Skelmis/Discord-Anti-Spam/docs/modules/plugins/plugins.rst

       if this is something you would like, jump into discord and let me know!
       If I know people want features, they get done quicker
 * Following that, all pre-invoke plugins will be run
+    * If the guild this was called on is within `Plugin.blacklisted_guilds` then execution will be skipped and we move onto the next plugin.
     * The ordered that these are run is loosely based on the order that plugins were registered.
 Do not expect any form of runtime ordering however.
 You should build them around the idea that they